vertjames/weather-dashboard-homework/README.md

 ## Status

 This assigment is in progress.
-I still have to get local storage to saved the searched-for cities so they can be recalled, and I'm also having inconsistency issues with Geocode.xyz's API (it's throwing 403 Forbidden warnings).
+I still have to get local storage to saved the searched-for cities so they can be recalled.